deep-sea-tactics/robot/README.md

 ### Development

-These tasks do not depend on `build`

-- `robot:mock`: mocking version of the robot code to be run on docker / podman.
+- `robot:mock`: mocking version of the robot code.
-- `dev`: runs all frontend (land computer) tasks in development mode.
+- `dev:mock`: runs all frontend (land computer) tasks in development mode.

 ### Production

-Some of these tasks may depend on `build`:

 - `build`: builds _everything_, and is used when the robot is being moved to real production.
 - `start`: runs all frontend (land computer) tasks.
+- `dev`: runs all frontend (land computer) tasks in watch mode.
-- `robot`: runs all non-mocked robot tasks (for Raspberry PI).
+- `robot`: runs all non-mocked robot tasks (thus runs on a Raspberry PI).

 ## Architecture